Rev. Gayle Tucker

-I grew up in Janesville, Wisconsin, where my parents still live.
-I have an older sister and a younger brother, who both live in the Carolinas.
-My family was very involved at First Congregational UCC in Janesville, in music, children and youth ministries, and leadership positions.
-The church and many of the adults and peers I met at youth events have been and continue to be an extended family for me.
-Church and youth events had been very important to me as I grew up, but I had not yet realized that I was called to ordained ministry.
-After graduating from Janesville Craig High School, I attended Luther College in Decorah, Iowa.
-While working toward a degree in Music Education I discovered a passion for academic religious studies and eventually added a religion minor to my degree.
-These courses, along with participation in music organizations at the college and attendance at the local UCC church, were significant in my continuing faith development.
-Most significant in discovering and discerning my call to ministry, though, was my summers working at Pilgrim Center in Green Lake, Wisconsin.
-Each summer while I was in college and for several summers afterward, I worked on counselor rotation (alternating weeks on maintenance and kitchen crew and as a cabin counselor) or as a program director, designing and leading program activities for various camps.
-This gave me a chance to explore various elements of ministry including, teaching, worship design and leadership, pastoral care, and programs, as well as my own development as an individual and a person of faith.
-It was at camp that I came out as a lesbian, and as someone called to ministry.
+Gayle graduated from Luther College in Decorah, Iowa.
+While working toward a degree in music education she discovered a passion for academic religious studies and eventually added a religion minor to her degree.
+These courses, along with participation in music organizations at the college and attendance at the local UCC church, were significant in her continuing faith development.
+Most significant in discovering and discerning her call to ministry, though, was her summers working at Pilgrim Center in Green Lake, Wisconsin.
+This gave her a chance to explore various elements of ministry including teaching, worship design and leadership, pastoral care, and programs, as well as her own development as an individual and a person of faith.
+She continues to have very strong connections to outdoor ministries in Wisconsin.